 - Let your hair air dry and enjoy!

 Brunettes who’d like to learn how to bleach black hair at home should consider one important issue: bleaching black hair often results in orange hair colors due to the vibrancy of initial pigments.
 But don’t worry; It’s easy to fix with a toner.
-Just make sure to read the provided instructions on how to use hair toner after bleaching and your new color will show up at its best.
+Just make sure to read the provided instructions on how to fix orange hair after bleaching and your new color will show up at its best.